 When is the nesting bird season, and why does it affect me?

 There is no legally defined bird nesting season, although the majority of birds tend to nest typically between the beginning of March and the beginning of August*.
-However, it is important to remember that the nesting season varies greatly depending on several factors such as the weather conditions in any given year and from one bird species to another.
-This means that while it is commonly recognised that nesting birds are more common between March and August, birds will be nesting outside of this window.
+However, it is important to remember that the timing of the nesting season varies greatly depending on several factors such as the weather conditions in any given year and from one bird species to another.
+This means that while nesting birds are more common between March and August, birds will be nesting outside of this window.
 Regardless of the month, it is still illegal to disturb nesting birds.

 Arb Association recommends that ALL vegetation or tree clearance work should be undertaken outside of the ‘Bird Nesting Season’, however, with changing factors and birds’ nesting not confined to specific months, it can be particularly difficult to navigate.
 So, here’s what you need to know…

 What is the law with nesting birds?